Newsletter tax return 201814 March 2019

 - financial obligations to an ex-spouse i.e. alimony

-- gifts or donations to recognized charitable institutions (refer to the ANBI-list)
+- gifts or donations to recognized charitable institutions and churches (refer to the ANBI-list)

 - study costs

 - expenses for maintenance or restoring of a property that is classified as a national monument (listed building) (last time possible)